Mauritz8/gitstatus.nvim/README.md

 # gitstatus.nvim

-A Neovim plugin for managin Git from the editor.
+A Neovim plugin for managing Git from the editor.
 Shows an interactive status window with support for staging, unstaging, and committing files.

-todo: add demo gif here
+TODO: Add a demo GIF here

 ## Installation
 Install with your favorite plugin manager.
 For example, using [Lazy.nvim](https://github.com/folke/lazy.nvim):